Riding Mower Won’t Move Forward or Reverse

 mower transmission

 Failed transmission could also be why your equipment is moving in one direction but not the other.
-We recommend seeking professional help to fix the issue when your mower stops pulling properly which requires taking apart the riding mower.
+You might consider seeking professional help to fix the issue when your mower stops pulling properly which requires taking apart the riding mower.

 #5: Damaged Drive Belt